dib-lab/charcoal/README.md

 ## Installing!

-Clone this repository and change into the top-level repo directory.
+In brief: clone this repository and change into the top-level repo directory.
 The file `environment.yml` contains the necessary conda packages (python and snakemake) to run charcoal; see the Quickstart section for explicit instructions.

 ### Quickstart: